-Whether you’re a tech company or not, you likely have sensitive data on computers and devices that you want protected.
+Whether you’re running a tech company or not, you likely have sensitive data on computers and devices that you want protected.
 Protect it from intrusions and disasters.
 Back it up!
 IT problems can derail a fledgling company.

 29. Get a salesperson or sales team in place

 In many startups the business owner starts out as the chief sales person.
-But to grow you need a dedicated sales function, so you can focus on activities other than day to day sales.
+But to grow you need a dedicated sales function, so you can focus on activities other than day-to-day sales.

 30. Get a mentor